 All of these things happen by complete chance and your efforts have very little impact on the outcome.

 Well, there was nothing “lucky” about me making the deliberate choice to pursue a life in France back in 2009 and then taking the necessary steps to make it happen.
+And then doing it again more permanently in 2011.

 But am I lucky to be living in France?
 No. It’s not the right word.